 Philosophically what makes the ghats of Ganga a microcosm of human life is the co-existence of life and death on its ghats.
-I remember when I was passing through Manikarnika Ghat, the item song ‘Munni Badnam Hui’ was playing in the backdrop and in adjacent ghats the life went as usual.
+I remember when I was passing through Manikarnika Ghat, the item song ‘Munni Badnam Hui’ was playing in the backdrop, and in adjacent ghats, life went as usual.
 Death is present here as a part of life.
 No wonder the people here have a carefree attitude as they understand there is no point getting worried about anything when you can see your final landing place all the time.
-You cannot but notice the playfulness in people and in air, even though it is the most spiritual of places in the world.
+You cannot but notice the playfulness in people and in the air, even though it is the most spiritual of places in the world.

 To meet death, there are burning ghats, where last rites are being performed almost around the clock.
 These are open places, anyone can go, sit and observe the rituals and contemplate what life means in the end.

 To meet life at Ganga ghats, try and speak to Pandas who sit on their benches below those bamboo canopies.
 It is not easy to speak to them unless they see a potential (read vulnerable) customer in you.
 They are family priests cum astrologers cum record keepers and near residents of the Ganga ghats.
 Sitting back and observing these men (yes, they are only men, I am yet to see a woman in that role) is quite an experience.
-When they are not engaged with a client, see their eyes scanning the crowds to look for potential clients, see how they scan and reach out to those who look most vulnerable.
+When they are not engaged with a client, see their eyes scanning the crowds to look for potential clients, and see how they can scan and reach out to those who look most vulnerable.

-I even found a graffiti of a ‘Videshi Baba’ or a Foreigner Sadhu.
+I even found graffiti of a ‘Videshi Baba’ or a Foreigner Sadhu.
 That kind of reflected the segment of foreigners who come down to live in Varanasi for various reasons.
 And it anyway does not take much effort to fall in love with this ancient city.

-Architecture of Temples in Varanasi
+The architecture of Temples in Varanasi

 The architecture of temples attached to each ghat is unique.
 Almost like a piece of Varanasi owed by a community somewhere in India.
 Some look like a palace, while others are rather plain.
-It seems most established kingdoms of India has a ghat to themselves.
+It seems most established kingdoms of India have a ghat to themselves.
 Even the temples in town belong to different sects.
 And they look like a temple in their native places.

 Colorful steps give each ghat eats own personality.
 As do the structures attached to them on the top.
 Every ghat has its own mythology and stories.
 A lot of them would need an individual post to their stories.
 However, it is amusing to see a temple half sunk in the Ganga or a tank by the river that is supposed to pre-date the River Ganga.
-Dhobi Ghats with their washings adorning the steps of the ghats and washing in progress at the steps near Ganga is a site that catches your eye for the symmetry and geometry that the spread out clothes creates.
+Dhobi Ghats with their washings adorning the steps of the ghats and washing in progress at the steps near Ganga is a site that catches your eye for the symmetry and geometry that the spread-out clothes create.